nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

-Controllers
+GenericControllers
 ===========

-ListController
+GenericListController
 --------------

-The ``ListController`` class is a generic controller designed for use in Spring Boot applications.
-It provides a common implementation for listing records from a repository with a variety of filtering options.
-This class is particularly useful when you need to build REST APIs for managing database records where listing and filtering functionalities are required.
+The ``GenericListController`` provides implementation for REST API listing records from a repository with a variety of filtering options.
+It can be extended or customized according to specific requirements.
+It includes support for various filtering options to enable flexible querying.

-This controller exposes ``GET /`` endpoint which returns paginated list of desired model's records from database.
+It exposes ``GET /`` endpoint which returns paginated list of desired model's records from database.

 It requires three type parameters: